Youcef Belaïli: Early life

 Belaïli was born on 14 March 1992 in Oran.
-He started playing young with RCG Oran and after with MC Oran.
+He started playing young with RCG Oran and afterwards with MC Oran.

 Club career

-The beginning of the march, then to Espérance de Tunis
+Early career

-Youcef Belaïli started his football career with RCG Oran, then moved to the reserve team of MC Oran, Belaïli their first season in the Division 1 was with CA Bordj Bou Arreridj, and their first match was on 6 March 2010 against MC El Eulma as a substitute, and after only one season, Belaïli returned to MC Oran for two seasons.
+Youcef Belaïli started his football career with RCG Oran, then moved to the reserve team of MC Oran.
+Belaïli's first season in the Division 1 was with CA Bordj Bou Arréridj, and their first match was on 6 March 2010 against MC El Eulma as a substitute, and after only one season, Belaïli returned to MC Oran for two seasons.
 In the first season, Belaïli began to impose himself and his first goal was against USM Alger on 27 November 2010, and in the second season Belaïli became an essential piece and required by several clubs inside and outside the country.

+Espérance de Tunis

 On 24 May 2012, Belaïli traveled to Tunisia to negotiate a move to Tunisian club Espérance de Tunis.
 Two days later, he announced that he had agreed to personal terms with the club and would be signing a three-year contract in the upcoming days.
 On 5 June, Belaïli officially joined Espérance, signing a three-year contract worth €2 million.
 On 20 July, Belaïli made his debut for Espérance as a substitute against ASO Chlef in the group stage of the 2012 CAF Champions League.
-Coming on in the 77th minute, Belaïli won his team a penalty to level the score and then provided an assist for Yannick N'Djeng in injury time to help Espérance win the game., and despite his coming at the end of the 2011–12 season and played only three matches, but he won the first title in his history and it was the Tunisian Ligue Professionnelle 1.
+Coming on in the 77th minute, Belaïli won his team a penalty to level the score and then provided an assist for Yannick N'Djeng in injury time to help Espérance win the game., and despite the fact he came at the end of the 2011–12 season and played only three matches, he won the first title of his career, the Tunisian Ligue Professionnelle 1.